orenpaley/invcr/README.md

 * styling: **boostrap + reactstrap**

-Summary: A fully featured invoicing experience.
-Generic users can fill out an invoice and download it while logged in users have access to saving invoices, creating clients, generating client and billing details automatically, and emailing invoices.
+Summary: A fully featured interactive invoicing application.
+Generic users can fill out an invoice and download it while logged in users have access to save and email.

+####Saving and Managing Invoices
+####Saving and Managing Clients
+####auto generating redundant information for quicker experience
+####emailing invvoices to clients directly

 This project is still in beta.
 To report feedback email oren@invcr.io

-Thank you for your interest in this project.